taejun20/taejun20.github.io/posts/260714-vannevar-bush-as-we-may-think-en.md

 tag: Reading
 ---

-Today I read an old essay, "As We May Think" (1945) and share what I felt with some direct quotes.
+Today I read an essay, "As We May Think" (1945) and share what I felt with some direct quotes.

 # Vannevar Bush (1890-1974)